bio-guoda/preston/architecture.md

 The statement above describe idigbio as an organization that created a resource, https://search.idigbio.org/v2/search/publishers, which has a format "application/json".

+At the end of a crawl, the archiver stores the record of the crawl into the ```blobstore```.
+Also, the archiver uses the [`simplified hexastore`](#simplified-hexastore) to descibe the stored record as a version of the biodiversity dataset graph.
+Note also, that at the start of a successive crawl, a relation with the previous crawl is created.
+This relation helps to retain the provenance and versions of the various versions of the biodiversity dataset graph.

-So, in short, the crawler produces information that describes a crawl, including registries like the list of publishers created by iDigBio.
+So, in short, the crawler produces, stores and versions the information that describes a crawl, including registries like the list of publishers created by iDigBio and retrieved archives.

 ## `content handlers`